-Providing an integrated exploration of the forces and actors guiding local planning and execution, this course prepares students in developing strategies for solving problems of the community.
-There is a strong emphasis on demography, economy and sociological indicators.
+Providing an integrated exploration of the forces and actors guiding local planning and execution, this course prepares students in developing strategies for solving problems of

 MAN 727 Organizational Development

 Organizational development (OD) is a planned approach to organizational change occurring through the introduction of philosophies, strategies and techniques of the practitioner.
 Ethical issues and the future of organizational development are discussed.
 Prerequisite: MAN 703 - Recommended: MAN 510, 700, 701